highbyte/SonarqubeMSTeamsBridge/README.md

 ```

 #### Function settings
 Azure Function settings can be set via script.
 Change Azure resource names and values.
-Look [here](#azure-function-settings) for settings description.
+Read [here](#azure-function-settings) about how about each setting.

 Required settings
 ``` powershell